jamestrimbleafa/MicroBlaze-DDR3-tutorial/README.md

 - The MIG requires the Reference Clock (clk_ref_i) to be 200 MHz.
 See [UG586](https://docs.amd.com/r/en-US/ug586_7Series_MIS/IDELAY-Reference-Clock?tocId=nJXWeiGvSLT1gJwwSLLFwg), page 105 in the PDF version.

 - The Vitis assumes that we have an input port that can clock clk_ref_i of the MIG.
 But that is not the case.
-Arty A7 has only one on-board oscillator, which provides a 100 MHz clock, not 200 MHz.
+Nexys Video has only one on-board oscillator, which provides a 100 MHz clock, not 200 MHz.

 - We will solve this issue easily by adding a Clocking Wizard, which will generate the 200 MHz clock based on the 100 MHz clock from the on-board oscillator.

 #### 2. We can't connect the external system clock to MIG directly

 - I learned "the hard way" that if we leave the external 100 MHz port sys_clk_i connected directly to sys_clk_i of the MIG, we will later face an error during Implementation in case we use a pin from bank 35 in the design.
 - Pins of  Xilinx Artix-7 FPGAs are organized into banks.
 Banks are identified by numbers.
-In the [schematics of Arty A7](https://digilent.com/reference/_media/programmable-logic/arty-a7/arty-a7-e2-sch.pdf) we can see that pins connected to sockets on the Arty A7 belong to banks 14, 15 and 35.
+In the [schematics of Nexys Video](https://digilent.com/reference/_media/reference/programmable-logic/nexys-video/nexys_video_sch.pdf) we can see that pins connected to sockets on the Arty A7 belong to banks 14, 15 and 35.
 All pins in a given bank must work on the same voltage.
 In the case of the Arty A7, banks 14, 15 and 35 work on 3.3 V.
 - The problem is that MIG expects sys_clk_i to be 2.5 V, but the external 100 MHz oscillator is connected to the Artix-7 pin named E3, which is in bank 35 and thus operates on 3.3 V (and the oscillator used in the circuit is actually a 3.3 V oscillator).
 Therefore Vitis raises the following error when I used a pin ck_a0 (also belonging to bank 35) in the design:
   - [DRC BIVC-1] Bank IO standard Vcc: Conflicting Vcc voltages in bank 35.
 For example, the following two ports in this bank have conflicting VCCOs:
     sys_clk_i (LVCMOS25, requiring VCCO=2.500) and ck_a0[0] (LVCMOS33, requiring VCCO=3.300)